sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 #### 3.3.2.1 FRR Template Changes

-FRR template must be enhanced to contain FRR-BGP related configuration that are supported via FRR-BGP extended unified config management framework.
+FRR template must be enhanced to contain FRR-BGP related configuration that are supported via FRR-BGP extended unified (Config DB is propagated to FRR config at startup) with non-integrated mode (FRR configuration is saved in individual files: “bgpd.conf”, “zebra.conf” and ospfd.conf....etc) config management framework.

-On startup sonic-cfggen will use frr.conf.j2 to generate frr.conf file.
+On startup, sonic-cfggen will use "/usr/share/sonic/templates/bgpd.conf.j2" to generate "/etc/frr/bgpd.conf".

 ## 3.4 SyncD
 No changes to SyncD